rsdoiel/antenna/snapshots.md

 </blockquote>
 <p>
-This idea of <em>copying</em> Spinoza’s Ethics in an effort to form an understanding and a friendship with him is compelling.
-I kind of would like to try this.
-To get a copy of Ethics, and a blank notebook and just copy it out.
-I thought maybe it would be fun to try do this with others, to meet and discuss, and share our notebooks?
-If this sounds like something you might like to do please <a href="mailto:ehs@pobox.com">get in touch</a>.
+This idea of <em>copying</em> Spinoza’s Ethics in an effort to form an understanding and a friendship with him is compelling: to get a copy of Ethics, and a blank notebook, and just start copying it out.
+It’s my understanding that the text takes shape in the form of axioms and propositions that draw on geometry, in order to propose a “human geometry”?
+Of all the maths that I needed to do in school it was geometric proofs that I always got the most enjoyment from.
+This made me think it would be fun to try do this copying practice with others, to meet and discuss, and share our notebooks and thoughts?
+But then again, I imagine if it took Thien months to do the copying it would take me
+<em>much</em> longer…so perhaps it would be best to just work at my own
+pace, when I can, without the peer pressure?
 </p>
 <p>
-Another thing I learned while reading about Spinoza’s <a href="https://en.wikipedia.org/wiki/Spinoza%27s_Ethics">Ethics, Demonstrated in Geometric Order</a> on Wikipedia is that the first translation into English was done by [George Eliot] in 1883, and it was left unpublished until almost a hundred years later in 1981.
+Another thing I learned while reading about Spinoza’s <a href="https://en.wikipedia.org/wiki/Spinoza%27s_Ethics">Ethics, Demonstrated in Geometric Order</a> on Wikipedia is that the first translation into English was done by <a href="https://en.wikipedia.org/wiki/George_Eliot">George Eliot</a> in 1883, and it was left unpublished until almost a hundred years later.
 Spinoza wrote the book over 14 years and it was only published after he died.
+According to Thien, it took her 9 years to write The Book of Records.
+In this age of move fast and break things, the idea of doing something restorative, over the course of years, is maybe what appeals to me most.
 </p>